Element118/html-audio/README.md

 # ka-html-audio
-A module for audio using AudioContext for Khanacademy's HTML environment
+A module using the AudioContext Web API to create chiptune music in the browser

 <h2>Features</h2>
 <hr>